 AD LDS can run different instances of the services with different ports which allows for different user directory "applications" to be run on the same machine.
 By default AD LDS chooses ports 389/LDAP and 636/LDAPS, but if the system already has any kind of LDAP services that run them it will use ports 50000/LDAP and 50001/LDAPS.
 Each instance will have a pair of ports that increment based on the previous numbers used.

-- Click the Yes, create an application directory partition radio button.
-Enter the partition name in the Partition name field.
-For instance, do not provide a cn like in the example of the wizard, because most of the time that creates an error in the Schemas.
+Click the Yes, create an application directory partition radio button.
+Enter the partition name in the Partition name field for the instance.
+Do not provide a cn like in the example of the wizard, because most of the time that creates an error in the Schemas.
 In this scenario, the same partition as the AD domain controller that hosts AD LDS (dc=Cisco,dc=com) was entered.
 Click Next.

 Click the Currently logged on user radio button.
 Enter the name of the user with administrative permissions.
 Click Next.

 Import the highlighted default LDIF files in order to build the schema.
 Click Next.